candostdagdeviren/flying-apple/README.md

+# Flying Apple

-Just to keep track of nice blog posts and new announcements from Apple
+Sick of bookmarks in browser.
+So I want to keep track of nice blog posts and news related to Swift, Objective-C and Apple products in here.

 Categorized with emojis.